omgnetwork/omg-samples/omg-js/app/02-deposit-eth/README.md

 ## Prerequisites

-1. Any amount of ETH in Alice's wallet.
-If you're using pre-defined `.env` configurations for Alice and Bob, the wallet won't be empty.
+1. Any amount of ETH in Alice's Web3 wallet.
+If you're using pre-defined `.env` configurations for Alice and Bob, the wallet should contain test ETH.
 Otherwise, top it up with [Ropsten faucet](https://faucet.metamask.io/) (for testnet) or actual ETH (for mainnet).

 ## Steps